TotallyGamerJet/onlygo/README.md

 ```

 OnlyGo will generate a file ending in `*_init.go`.
 This file contains a function
-with the signature `func Init()` that MUST be called before calling any of the
+with the signature `func Init() error` that MUST be called before calling any of the
 dynamically linked to functions.
 This function links the go function to the
 C function.

+If you want OnlyGo to resolve the functions at execution time instead of
+requiring a call to an init function use the directive: `//onlygo:resolve_with_cgo`.
+NOTE: using the directive does NOT hinder the cross-complication benefits of using
+OnlyGo.
+The reason this is not the default is that it is likely to be more unstable.

 ## Type Guide
 TODO: